bcgov/ols-devkit/README.md

 ## OLS Developer Toolkit

 The [gh-pages branch](https://github.com/bcgov/ols-devkit/tree/gh-pages) of this repository is home to the OLS Developer Toolkit which includes web applications aimed primarily at developers so they can see how to integrate the [BC Address Geocoder](https://www2.gov.bc.ca/gov/content?id=118DD57CD9674D57BDBD511C2E78DC0D), [BC Route Planner](https://www2.gov.bc.ca/gov/content?id=9D99E684CCD042CD88FADC51E079B4B5) and the [Geomark Web Service](https://www2.gov.bc.ca/gov/content?id=F6BAF45131954020BCFD2EBCC456F084) into their own web apps.
-Applications can also be used by end users directly or in demos to end users to explain what our services actually do.
-The repository also contains Python scripts that are aimed solely at developers seeking to integrate the ols-geocoder and ols-route-planner into their automated workflows.
+Applications can also be used by end users directly or in demonstrations to end users to explain what our services can do.
+The repository also contains Python scripts that are aimed solely at developers seeking to integrate our services into their automated workflows.

 |Name|Type|Description|Audience
 |----|:----:|----|----|